bctiemann/pri/README.md

 ### Django Structure

-Functionality within Django is organized into "apps" within the project.
+Functionality in a Django project is organized into "apps" within the project.
 A basic `rentals` app/directory has been created which contains core business logic.
 More apps can be created if desired to keep functionality segregated.
 Note that each app you add (via `./manage.py startapp <app>`) needs to be added to `INSTALLED_APPS` in the settings in order for it to be recognized by Django.